Chart Color Schemes

 Faulconbridge features high concentrations of family households, with a fairly typical median household size

-Family households constitute 80.4% of all households, including 37.8% couples with children, 30.3% couples without children, and 12.0% single parent families.
-Non-family households account for the remaining 19.6%, with lone person households at 18.0% and group households comprising 1.5%.
-The median household size is 2.7 people, aligning with the Greater Sydney average.
+Family households constitute 80.4% of all households, consisting of 37.8% couples with children, 30.3% couples without children, and 12.0% single parent families.
+Non-family households account for the remaining 19.6%, with lone person households at 18.0% and group households comprising 1.5% of the total.
+The median household size is 2.7 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households